mattermost/mattermost-developer-documentation/site/content/extend/plugins/integrations_directory_process.md

 #### Development: Basic Code Review

+This part of the process begins after the PM/UX pass.
 Basic code review of an experimental plugin involves a quick review by a [core committer](/contribute/getting-started/core-committers/) to verify that the plugin does what it says it does and to provide any guidance and feedback.
-To make it easier to provide feedback, a PR can be made that contains all the code of the plugin that isn't the boilerplate from mattermost-plugin-starter-template.
 We will be in contact with you if we cannot list your integration for some reason.

 #### Development: Second Review